Bono's one-time Sydney holiday home sells for record A$54 million

-SYDNEY A Sydney harbourfront mansion has been sold for a record-setting A$54 million (35.6 million pounds) to a Chinese-born businessman, reinforcing the city's growing status as a hot property destination, newspapers said on Thursday.
+SYDNEY May 2 A Sydney harbourfront mansion has been sold for a record-setting A$54 million (US$55.4 million) to a Chinese-born businessman, reinforcing the city's growing status as a hot property destination, newspapers said on Thursday.

 On the market for six years, the luxurious eight-bedroom "Altona" in exclusive Point Piper was bought in a secret deal with the businessman who currently lives in Melbourne, the newspapers reported.